 Osteopathic Manipulative Therapy

-FMRI offers longitudinal training in Osteopathic Manipulative Medicine to Osteopathic Physicians interested in continuing to improve their pre-doctoral skills.
+FMRI is now recognized by the ACGME for Osteopathic Training; residents will now be able to choose to enter an osteopathic track after meeting certain criteria which will provide opportunities to expand their osteopathic knowledge in a longitudinal curriculum.
+Longitudinal training in Osteopathic Manipulative Medicine is offered to Resident Physicians who are interested in continuing to improve their pre-doctoral skills.
 This includes integrating osteopathic manipulative therapy (OMT) into a resident’s own continuity clinic, as well as an OMT-focused clinic.
 Further opportunities include Fascial Distortion Model, trigger point injections, quarterly osteopathic journal clubs, and OMT didactics during residency-wide conference days.
 Three osteopathic faculty (Shepherdson / Colson / McCormick) provide oversight and mentoring.
 Additionally, we work hard to teach osteopathic principles and practical skills to our allopathic residents.

 Transgender Health Clinic